TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/04-loop.md

 > ## Quiz
 >
-> Python has a built-in function called `range` that generates a sequence of numbers. `range` can
-> accept 1, 2, or 3 parameters.
+> Would a satellite with a 12 noon descending  node be good for mapping landscape features
 >
-> * If one parameter is given, `range` generates a sequence of that length,
+>* If one parameter is given, `range` generates a sequence of that length,
 >   starting at zero and incrementing by 1.
 >   For example, `range(3)` produces the numbers `0, 1, 2`.
 > * If two parameters are given, `range` starts at